dayaramb/dayaramb.github.io/README.md

 In this case you can simply replace the /var/www/laravel/artisan file with one liner php reverse shell.

 ## Windows Privilege Escalation
+The ultimate goal is to gain a shell running as administrator or system users.
+Windows privilege escalations can be simple(eg. a kernel exploits) or require a lot of reconnaissance on the compromised system.
+In lot of cases it may not rely on a single misconfigurations, but may require you to think and combine multiple configurations.

+## General Conecpts:
+All privilege esclations are effectively exmaples of a access control violations.
+Access control and user permission are intrinsically linked.
+When focusing on privilege escalations in windows, understanding how windows handles permission is very important.

+## Permission in windows.
+Two types of Account:
+User account: Administrator and general account.
+Service account: Used for running services in windows system.
+System account is the default service account which has highest privileges.
+Other default service account includes NETWORK SERVICE and LOCAL SERVICE.

+## Groups

+User accounts can belong to multiple groups, and groups can have multipel users.
+Groups allow easier access control to resources.
+Reular groups(eg. administrator, Users) have a list of members.

+Pseudo groups (eg. "Authenticated Users) have a dynamic list of members which changes based on certain interactions.

+## Resource
+In windows there are multiple types of resoure (also known as objects):
+** Files/Directories.
+** Registry Entries
+** Services
+Whether a user and or/group has a permission to perform a certain action on a resource depends on that resossurce's ACL(access control list)

+** ALC & ACE
+Permissions to access a certain resource in Winndows are controlled by the access control list (ACL).
+Each ACL is made up of zero or more access control entries.
+(ACEs)

+Each ACE defines the relationship between a principal (eg. a user,group) adn a certain access right.

+** Tools
+Powerup and Sharpup
+They are similar tools to hunt for specific privilege escalations.
+* regular

 ### Iperius Backup 6.1.0 - Privilege Escalation
 Scenario: On a VNC accessible machine this service is running.
 Use the exploit [46863](https://www.exploit-db.com/exploits/46863) in exploitdb.